ilg-physics-ucsb/physics6-manual/6AL/ForceMotionEnergyTransformation/ForceMotionEnergyTransformation.md

 6. For each data point, record the time, distance and velocity.
 By means of the mathematical formulae provided, you can use these to calculate the height, potential energy and kinetic energy of the glider for each point you record.
 Do this to fill in the rest of the table.

 ::: Question
-a.
-Where is the glider when its (gravitational) potential energy is maximum?
-Where is it when its kinetic energy is a maximum?
+a) Where is the glider when its (gravitational) potential energy is maximum?

+b) Where is it when its kinetic energy is a maximum?
 Where is it when its kinetic energy is a minimum?

-b.
-Do your data support the Law of Conservation of Energy?
+c) Do your data support the Law of Conservation of Energy?

-c.
-Identify some sources of error and suggest how you could eliminate them.

-d.
-When the glider hits the rubber band, what are the kinetic and potential energies right when the glider changes direction?
+d) When the glider hits the rubber band, what are the kinetic and potential energies right when the glider changes direction?
 Where did the energy go?

-e.
-The previous question might suggest that this experiment involves two ways in which the kinetic energy of the cart is converted to potential energy, and then back to kinetic energy (or, initially, potential energy to kinetic, then back).
+e) The previous question might suggest that this experiment involves two ways in which the kinetic energy of the cart is converted to potential energy, and then back to kinetic energy (or, initially, potential energy to kinetic, then back).
 Briefly describe these two conversion mechanisms.
 :::
 :::